Native Dynamic Snowflake Access Pattern

-Syncing Views and Data Sources
+Sync Views and Data Sources

 This access pattern leverages webhooks to keep Snowflake views up-to-date with the corresponding Immuta data sources.
 Whenever a data source is created, updated, or disabled, or whenever a data or subscription policy is added, modified, or removed, a webhook will be called that will create, modify, or delete the native Snowflake view.

 The SQL that makes up all views includes a join to the secure

 immuta_system.user_profile.
 This view is a select from the

 immuta_system.profile table (which contains all Immuta users and their current groups, attributes, projects, and a

 list of valid tables they have access to) with a constraint